crf8472/libarcstk/BUILD.md

 Running the unit tests is *not* part of the build process.
 The tests have to be executed manually after the build is completed, just by invoking ``ctest``.

-Note that ctest will write report files in the ``build`` folder.
+Note that ctest will write report files in the ``build`` folder, their name pattern is ``report.<testcase>.xml``.

 You may or may not want the ``-march=native`` and ``-mtune=native`` switches on compilation.
 For Debug-builds, they are not used by default, but can be added by using ``-DWITH_NATIVE=ON``.
 For now, this switch has only influence when using gcc or clang.
 For other compilers, default settings apply.

-For controlling the ``include``-relationships within the code, CMake knows about Google's tool [include-what-you-use][1].
-If you have installed this tool, you can instruct CMake to create a buildfile for calling include-what-you-use:
+During early development stage, I tended to mess up the includes.
+So for mere personal use, I configured a workflow for reviewing the includes.
+CMake brings some support for Google's tool [include-what-you-use][1].
+If you have installed this tool, you can instruct CMake to use it:

 	$ cmake -DCMAKE_BUILD_TYPE=Debug -DIWYU=ON ..
 	$ cmake --build .
 2>iwuy.txt